Microservices: An Overview

 Service-Oriented Architecture (SOA) follows a coarse-grained structure where the features of an application are broken down into smaller components as services comprised of some tasks.
 This type of architecture allowed us to horizontally scale each service, and also more flexibility and performance at the cost of increasing the complexity of the architecture compared to the monolithic.
 Each service can be written in different languages and the communication between them can be done with the help of a middleware

 Microservices have technically evolved out of SOA where those features are further broken down into tasks level services making it fine-grained architecture.
-While Service Oriented Architecture followed a centrally governed architecture where each component is controlled by a central middleware, in microservices it’s a decentralized governing system where components talk directly to each other and can be written in different programming languages and communicate without the help of any broker and are done with the help of REST API.
+While Service Oriented Architecture follows a centrally governed architecture where each component is controlled by a central middleware, microservices are a decentralized governing system where components talk directly to each other can be written in different programming languages and communicate without the help of any broker and are done with the help of REST API.

-Being small in size, independent, and loosely coupled each service can be developed and deployed independently by a small team as each service is having its own codebase.
+Being small in size, independent, and loosely coupled each service can be developed and deployed independently by a small team as each service has its own codebase.
 Data and state persistence should be taken with each service as it lacks a separate data layer to handle it.
 The services only communicate with well-defined APIs hiding each service’s internal implementation from the other.
 Each service can use a different technology stack, language, libraries, or frameworks.

 Management: The Management takes care of the placement of services on nodes, checking for failures, and rebalancing services across nodes in case of any failures.

-API Gateway: The entry point for clients where all the calls from the client will be taken, analyze, and forward to appropriate services.
+API Gateway: The entry point for clients where all the calls from the client will be taken, analyzed, and forwarded to appropriate services.
 In case some calls are needed from multiple services API Gateway will aggregate and will return the aggregated result.

 Companies using Microservices

-There are many companies using Microservices for their products and services and here is a list of a few who shared their experiences.
+Many companies are using Microservices for their products and services and here is a list of a few who shared their experiences.

 Advantages of Microservices